New developments in fission studies within the time-dependent density functional theory framework: Fission within TDSLDA

-\end{itemize} Presently, the microscopic description of fission can only cover the dynamics from the outer fission barrier until the FFs are well spatially separated.
+Presently, the microscopic description of fission can only cover the dynamics from the outer fission barrier until the FFs are well spatially separated.
 The formation of a compound nucleus and its evolution up to the outer fission barrier is a very long process, $\approx 10^{5...6}$ fm/c, too long to be numerically described microscopically with available computer capabilities within the next decade or so at least.

-The goal of a fully microscopic approach to fission dynamics is to have as input: 1) an energy density functional, which is fully characterized by the listed above essential nuclear ingredients; 2) the proton and neutron numbers of the compound nucleus; 3) its excitation energy and initial spin.
+The goal of a fully microscopic approach to fission dynamics is to have as the only input: 1) a nuclear energy density functional (NEDF), which is fully characterized by the listed above essential nuclear ingredients; 2) the proton and neutron numbers of the compound nucleus; 3) its excitation energy and initial spin.
 From these ingredients alone one should be able to predict both some experimentally accessible observables as well as a number of FF properties, which are unlikely ever to be measured, but relevant for phenomenology or the origin of elements in the Universe: total kinetic energy (TKE) and the total excitation energies (TXE) of the FFs and its sharing between FFs, the FF proton and neutron numbers, FF spin and parities, FF excitation energies before the emission of neutrons and statistical gammas, the mass and charge yields, and hopefully also the correlations between various observables.
 Once these FF properties have been extracted they can be further used in post-processing approaches such as CGMF~\cite{Becker:2013}, FREYA~\cite{Vogt:2009} FIFRELIN~\cite{Litaize:2012} to further improve them and to extract neutron multiplicities and gamma spectra.

 The non-equilibrium character of fission dynamics is a well established experimental fact.
 In induced fission $^{235}$U(n$_{th}$,f)~\cite{Madland:2006} one starts with relatively cold quantum system, where pairing correlations, at the top of the outer fission barrier, are essential ingredients, as has been established by theory since 1970s.
 The average TKE of the FFs is $\approx170-175$ MeV, while the mass difference between the compound nucleus and final products is $\approx 210$ MeV.
 As a result the FFs end up, before emitting any prompt neutrons or gammas with roughly 40 MeV of excitation energy to share among them.
 Therefore, the FFs emerge hot from an initial cold compound nucleus, with the heavy FF (HFF) colder than the light FF (LLF), see also Fig.~\ref{fig:EvsJ}.
 The assumption that a nucleus is a mostly incompressible liquid drop, can be easily quantified within the fully quantum framework TDSLDA, for which the total energy $E_{tot}$ is conserved.
 As for any liquid in motion, the total energy can be uniquely separated into two parts